qnbs/OmniNote/README.md

     ```

 3.  **Environment Configuration**
-    The application injects the API key at runtime via the build process or environment variables.
-    Create a `.env` file in the root:
+    Create a `.env` file in the root directory.
+You must obtain an API key from [Google AI Studio](https://aistudio.google.com/).
     ```env
     API_KEY=your_google_gemini_api_key
     ```